ovh/docs/pages/web/hosting/sql_managing_database_on_webhosting/guide.en-ca.md

 You have now completed the final step to create your database.

-## Management options available from your OVH Control Panel
+## Management options available from your OVHcloud Control Panel
 Once you have created your database, you will be provided with a little interface in order to simplify your database admin.